pynchia/nea-test/README.md

     "payload": either the reversed string or the date }

-To such aim, the `nea.services.message` module contains a class to encode/decode such message structure.
+To such aim, the `nea.services.message` module contains a class to encode/decode such message structure and the code already contains a few references to it (now commentated out)